hpi-schul-cloud/cui/rasa-nlu/data/opensap_faq/platform.md

 ## intent:platform_target_group
 - Who can and who should register for openSAP?
+- who is opensap for
+- who can use opensap

 ## intent:platform_pricing
 - Does learning with openSAP cost any money?